astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 ---
 layout: post
 title: Ultimate guide to secrets in Lambda
 description: Securing your API Keys, database passwords, or SSH keys for Lambda Functions is tricky.
-This post compares Systems Manager, Secrets Manager, Key Management Service, and environment variables.
+This post compares Systems Manager, Secrets Manager, Key Management Service, and environment variables for handling your secrets in Lambda.
 Then it lays out a framework for considering the risk of your particular secret, so that you know what's best for your application's secrets.
 categories: posts
 image: assets/images/secrets/secrets_in_lambda.png
 ---